► Empower: Economy and Jobs

 Minister Edwin Tong engaging youth leaders on the challenges in building and maintaining social cohesion

-“We need not just safe spaces to dialogue, we need brave spaces to dare to disagree and take risks in prototyping new social possibilities; so we will not be victims of our own success(es).”
+“We need more than just safe spaces to hold dialogues, we need spaces where we can be brave and dare to disagree and take risks in prototyping new social possibilities; so we will not be victims of our own success(es).”

 Discussions amongst youth leaders about tackling important national issues